-The FNC contributes to the political decision-making in the State from discussing and approving the federal laws to regulating the affairs of society and dealing with the questions addressed from its members to the concerned ministers on issues related to citizens and their needs, or exchanging opinion on general topics with the government for the interest of the country and the citizen.
+The FNC contributes to political decision-making in the State by discussing and approving federal laws, regulating society’s affairs, dealing with questions addressed from its members to concerned ministers, and exchanging opinions on general topics with the government for the interest of the country and its citizens.

-Then the empowerment program was launched by H.H Sheikh Khalifa Bin Zayed Al Nahyan during his speech on the occasion of the 34th National Day in 2005, which activated the powers of the FNC and granted it full authority to support the executive leadership, making it the largest and most effective council to deal with the UAE people issues and concerns giving them full access to opportunities.
-It was established on the values of participation and the consultative approach of Al Shura, paving the way for a better participation of the citizens in the political life.
+The empowerment programme was launched by the late Sheikh Khalifa bin Zayed Al Nahyan during his speech on the occasion of the 34th National Day in 2005, which activated the powers of the FNC and granted it full authority to support the executive leadership, making it the largest and most effective council to deal with UAE people’s issues and concerns, giving them full access to opportunities.
+It was established on the values of engagement and the consultative approach of Al Shura, thereby paving the way for better participation of the citizens in political life.

-The process of activating the role of the FNC began through the election of half of its members through electoral bodies, and the appointment of the other half by the Rulers of the Emirates, as a start to a successful process of participation and interaction from the people of the UAE.
-Accordingly, three elections have been held to select half of the members of the FNC until now in (2006, 2011, and 2015).
+The process of activating the role of the FNC began through the election of half of its members through electoral bodies, and the appointment of the other half by the Rulers of the Emirates, as a start to a successful process of participation and interaction in political life from the people of the UAE.
+Accordingly, four elections have been held to date to select half of the members of the FNC.
+(2006, 2011, 2015 and 2019).